madcodemonkey/Redis/README.md

 # Application setup
+You'll need to update your Redis connection string.
 If you are using the Docker container, you can use this Redis connection string:
 ```
 localhost:6379,ssl=false,abortConnect=False
 ```
+If you are using Azure, you will need obtain a connection string from the portal.
+For Azure Cahce  for Redis, it's under "Access Keys" and you want either the primary or secondary connection string.